lambdaclass/cairo_native/docs/debugging.md

     ```
 3. Once finished, it will have written the traces of each inner contract inside of `traces/emu`, relative to the current working directory.

-As single transaction can invoke multiple contracts (by contract and library calls), this generates a trace file for each contract executed, numbered in ascending order: `trace_0.json`, `trace_1.json`, etc.
+As a single transaction can invoke multiple contracts (by contract and library calls), this generates a trace file for each contract executed, numbered in ascending order: `trace_0.json`, `trace_1.json`, etc.

 #### Obtaining Cairo Native Trace in Starknet Replay